 Oh, you may be wondering, as most people do when I tell this story, “Back at the hotel, what did he go back for?” his wallet.
 He really did forget it.
 There was no secret ploy to sneak an engagement ring into his pocket.
 My insane mind dreamed that up.

-Note: there are few photos from that trip, so all the photos used in today’s story are from a seperate trip we took to Sumbawa, Indonesia)
+Note: there are very few photos from that trip, so all the photos used in today’s story are from a different trip we took to Sumbawa, Indonesia)